-In this context, Baker Tilly International network, based in the United Kingdom, in collaboration with Swinburne University, have conducted in January 2013 a study on the economic and psychological impacts which control the issues of succession in family businesses.
+In this context, Baker Tilly International network, based in the United Kingdom, in collaboration with Swinburne University, conducted in January 2013 a study on the economic and psychological impacts which control the issues of succession in family businesses.
 The study has been reflected in the form of a questionnaire addressed to the owners of family businesses around the world.
-The preliminary results of the questionnaire indicates that 1,000 participants from 52 countries around the world have fully completed the data of questionnaire which was prepared in seven different languages.
+The preliminary results of the questionnaire indicate that 1,000 participants from 52 countries around the world have fully completed the data of the questionnaire which was prepared in seven different languages.
 Their participation has resulted in the following outcomes:

 - 17.9% had already adopted future continuity plans.